Nicola Vinovrški is a Legal Director, Professional Support Lawyer in the Litigation Department.

 Qualified as a lawyer in England & Wales and Australia, Nicola holds a Bachelor of Laws, Bachelor of Arts with honours and a Doctorate from the University of Queensland.

-Nicola supports the Banking and Finance Disputes, International Arbitration and Insurance groups.
+Nicola supports the Finance and Banking Disputes, International Arbitration, Insurance and Commercial Litigation groups.

 - Advising and acting for a large quantity surveyor firm and its insurers in relation to a £147 million claim relating to a large mixed use retail and residential development.